Conjectures on Optimal Nested Generalized Group Testing Algorithm: Introduction

 \subsection{The generalized group testing problem}

-The generalized group testing problem (GGTP): $N$ stochastically independent units, where unit $i$ has the probability $p_i$ ($0<p_i<1$) to be defective ($q_i=1-p_i$).
+The generalized group testing problem (GGTP): $N$ stochastically independent units $u_1,u_2,\ldots,u_N$, where unit $u_i$ has the probability $p_i$ ($0<p_i<1$) to be defective and the probability $q_i=1-p_i$ to be good.
 We assume that the probabilities $p_1, p_2,\ldots,p_N$ are known and we can decide the order in which the units will be tested.
 All units have to be classified as good or defective by group testing.
 The generalized group testing problem was first introduced by \cite{S1960} on page 144.
 In this work, two (or more) different kinds of units are presented and can be put into the same test group.
 In the case of two kinds of units with known probabilities $q_1\geq q_2$, the individual testing is optimal if $3-q_1-q_1q_2>2$.
 This result follows the \cite{H1952} encoding algorithm construction when $N=2$ \citep{S1960}.
-Since its introduction, GGTP has been investigated \citep{LS1972, NS1973, K1973, N1975, H1976, YH1988a, YH1988b, KS1988, YH1990, M2017}.
-Even for a particular nested group testing algorithm the optimal regime (or, order in which groups/units will be tested ) is known only for for the Dorfman procedure \citep{D1943} because of \cite{H1976}. \cite{H1976} proved that under Dorfman's procedure an optimal partition is an ordered partition (i.e., each pair of subsets has the property such that the numbers in one subset are all great or equal to every number in the other subset).
-Then Dorfman's procedure is performed on each subsets.
-It allowed to Hwang find the optimal solution using a dynamic programming algorithm with the computational effort $O(N^2)$.
-But, even using a slightly modified Dorfman procedure or \cite{S1957} procedure, the ordered partition is not optimal.
-As the total number of possible partitions is the Bell number, it is impossible to use brutal search to obtain an optimal solution, which is unknown \citep{M2017}. \cite{KS1988} provided the dynamic programming (DP) algorithm with the computational effort $O(N^3)$ to find an optimal nested procedure for the given order of units, with respect to $q_1,\ldots,q_N$.
-In addition, \cite{KS1988} used the \cite{U1960} method and extended \cite{S1960} result from $N=2$ to general $N$.
-Namely, they proved that if $3-q_1-q_1q_2>2$, where $q_1\geq\cdots \geq q_N$, then individual testing is optimal.
-It is important to note that in contrast to \cite{U1960}, this result provides a sufficient, but not necessary, condition.
-It means that it is possible to construct an example where $3-q_1-q_1q_2< 2$, but some units should be tested individually \citep{YH1988b}.
-It was shown in \cite{YH1988a} that $E\left(p_1,\ldots,p_{N}\right)$ is nondecreasing in each $p_i<1$ for every $N$, where $E\left(p_1,\ldots,p_{N}\right)$ denotes the expected number of tests for an optimal algorithm in GGTP.
+Since its introduction, GGTP has been investigated (\cite{LS1972, NS1973, K1973, N1975, H1976, YH1988a, YH1988b, KS1988, YH1990}; \cite{KJP2014}; \cite{M2017}).
+Even for a particular nested group testing algorithm the optimal regime (or, order in which groups/units will be tested ) is known only for for the Dorfman procedure \citep{D1943} because of \cite{H1976}.